Achieve Mastery of Medical Concepts

 Etiology

-• The most common X-linked X-linked Genetic diseases that are linked to gene mutations on the X chromosome in humans or the X chromosome in other species.
-Included here are animal models of human X-linked diseases.
-Common Variable Immunodeficiency (CVID) recessive disorder found in males; females are usually asymptomatic carriers Carriers The Cell: Cell Membrane
+• The most common X-linked recessive X-Linked Recessive Duchenne Muscular Dystrophy disorder found in males; females are usually asymptomatic carriers Carriers The Cell: Cell Membrane

 • Males have an XY karyotype Karyotype The full set of chromosomes presented as a systematized array of metaphase chromosomes from a photomicrograph of a single cell nucleus arranged in pairs in descending order of size and according to the position of the centromere.
-Congenital Malformations of the Female Reproductive System and only possess 1 X chromosome Chromosome In a prokaryotic cell or in the nucleus of a eukaryotic cell, a structure consisting of or containing DNA which carries the genetic information essential to the cell.
+Congenital Malformations of the Female Reproductive System and only possess 1 X chromosome X chromosome The female sex chromosome, being the differential sex chromosome carried by half the male gametes and all female gametes in human and other male-heterogametic species.
 Basic Terms of Genetics.

 • Females would require 2 affected X chromosomes Chromosomes In a prokaryotic cell or in the nucleus of a eukaryotic cell, a structure consisting of or containing DNA which carries the genetic information essential to the cell.
 DNA Types and Structure to develop the disease.